gappuser/qryptr/README.md

 # qryptr - airgapped ecc text messenger

 Are you a smartphone user worried about [spyware](https://en.wikipedia.org/wiki/Spyware), [advanced actors](https://en.wikipedia.org/wiki/Advanced_persistent_threat), [backdoors](https://en.wikipedia.org/wiki/Backdoor_(computing)) or [side-channel attacks](https://en.wikipedia.org/wiki/Side-channel_attack)?
-These routinely circumvent end-to-end encryption through keyloggers, screen capture and compromised keys.
+These routinely bypass end-to-end encryption through keyloggers, screen capture and compromised keys.

 We introduce a simple airgapped device to counter such threats.
 Plain text messages are ECC encrypted and displayed as QR codes.
 These QR codes can be photographed and shared using your smartphone.
 This method offers additional endpoint security.